Published on February 27, 2017

 The story of how it happened, however, was quietly swept under the rug.
 For decades, nobody mentioned it.
 It wasn’t taught in schools.
 It wasn’t acknowledged by the State of Oklahoma or the city.
 It was only in recent years many in Tulsa learned what happened on that fateful day in 1921 when the city and State reversed positions and published the story.

 It seems clear that without the aerial bombing, much of the African-American community in Tulsa would probably not have burned so completely.
 The damage would have been extensive, but with the firebombing, it totaled an estimated $23 million ($310 million in inflation corrected values).
-Homes, businesses, schools, and even the Mount Zion Baptist Church had all burned to the ground, though the steeple remained.
-Like a symbol of hope, it towered over the burned out streets.
-In all, 35 city blocks were destroyed.
-Fully 1,256 residences were simply gone.
+Homes, businesses, schools, and even the Mount Zion Baptist Church had all burned to the ground.
+The steeple remained and, like a symbol of hope, it towered over the burned out ruin of the streets.
+In all, 35 city blocks were destroyed and 1,256 residences were burned to ash.

-The destruction was staggering — in all, 21 churches and 20 groceries stores were burned, as well as two banks, a hospital, the post office (a Federal government building), and more than 600 businesses.
+The destruction was staggering — in all, 21 churches and 20 grocery stores were burned as well as two banks, a hospital, the post office (a Federal government building), and more than 600 businesses.
 Over 4,000 residents were left homeless.
 The number of dead is still unknown but may have been up to 300 — the Red Cross, which mobilized afterward, claimed that number.
-Others put the figure at less than 100.
+Others put the figure at less than 100, though none were as well positioned as the Red Cross to testify on the death toll.
 Many more were injured.

-The devastation was so vast that it wouldn’t be until World War II with the bombings of Berlin and Hamburg that such damage would be repeated on an urban area.
+The devastation was so vast that it wouldn’t be until World War II with the bombings of Chongqing, Berlin, Hamburg, and Tokyo that such damage would be visited again upon an urban area.
 The makeshift firebombs, as turned out, were extraordinarily effective.
 During the rioting, homes and businesses were looted and even years later, the effects of that were felt.
 As the lawyer, Buck Colbert Franklin, wrote: “For years black women would see white women walking down the street in their jewelry and snatch it off.”